redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 ##### Transaction data

-We encrypt transaction data using [gzip algorithm](https://www.gzip.org/) to minimize transactions cost.
-We don't store signature for each price on the Arweave blockchain, because each transaction is already signed using default Arweave transaction signer.
+We encrypt transaction data using the [gzip algorithm](https://www.gzip.org/) to minimize transaction cost.
+We don't store a signature for each price on the Arweave blockchain, because each transaction is already signed using the default Arweave transaction signer.

 ```js
 [